Skip to content

 Overview

-Why Bangalore Still Wins in 2026
+Why Does Bangalore Still Win in 2026?

-While cities like Hyderabad, Pune, and Gurgaon are growing rapidly, Bengaluru remains the undisputed heavyweight champion of the Indian tech ecosystem.
+Bengaluru holds approximately 35-39% of all GCC activity in India, with 900+ operational GCC units nationally (Savanna HR Q1 2026).
+While Hyderabad, Pune, and Gurgaon are growing rapidly, Bengaluru remains the undisputed heavyweight champion of the Indian tech ecosystem.
 But why it wins has changed.
-It is no longer just about volume; it is about density and high-value innovation.
-The numbers for 2025/2026 are staggering and prove that the city is still the most coveted market in the country:
+It's no longer just about volume; it's about density and high-value innovation.

-- Funding Dominance: Bengaluru captured ~one-third (32%+) of India’s startup funding in 2025 (according to Tracxn and recent market coverage).
+• Funding Dominance: Bengaluru captured ~one-third (32%+) of India's startup funding in 2025 (Tracxn 2025).

 In the past, the city was heavily reliant on IT service giants and outsourced backend operations.
 Today, Bengaluru's tech identity is defined by high-level decision-making, innovation, and product ownership.